kendallgmason/Brain-Training-Memory-Game-Made-With-React-and-CSS/README.md

 ### :mortar_board: Main Learning Points:

-- First time using React to build a proper project, so learned to take it slow and study documentation/google when needed.
+- First time using React to build a game like project, so learned to take it slow and study documentation/google when needed and learn how it worked in this context.

 - Learned about breaking the problem down, planning and tackling one bit of the app at a time.

-- Make sure to console log a lot and read errors/ not be afraid of them when they come up.
+- Learned about the way that useState and useEffect work with relation to a project like this.
+So that was a great discovery!

-- How to pass down props and leanred more about CSS Styling.
+- Learned more about CSS Animations and Transitions.

 </br></br>